Legplane/SkyCheck2/DOCUMENTATION.md

 - Taxi - based on LTFRB taxi fare formula using flag-down, per-kilometer, and per-minute travel time charges.
 - Maxim - app-based motorcycle ride estimate with a demand/availability buffer.

+Each supported fare mode shows an original estimate and a discounted estimate for student, PWD, and senior users where the statutory discount is applicable.
+Maxim is shown separately because platform promos and statutory discount handling may vary.

 The fare feature is an estimate and budgeting aid, not an official fare matrix.
 Final fares may change due to local ordinances, route availability, traffic, waiting time, or app demand.

+## 12.1 Combined Risk Messaging

+SkyCheck calculates the overall risk by taking the highest level among weather/heat, traffic, and flood risk.
+The UI then builds a readable message from the combination.

+Examples:

+- Weather/heat `HIGH`, traffic `MEDIUM`, flood `LOW`: `High weather/heat risk with moderate traffic - consider delaying travel and prepare for harsh conditions`
+- Weather/heat `LOW`, traffic `HIGH`, flood `LOW`: `High traffic risk - expect major delays and leave earlier`
+- Weather/heat `MEDIUM`, traffic `MEDIUM`, flood `LOW`: `Moderate weather/heat and traffic risk - bring protection and allow extra travel time`
+- Flood `HIGH` with any secondary risk: the message prioritizes flood safety and recommends avoiding low-lying routes

+This prevents misleading messages, such as showing "severe weather" when the actual high-risk cause is traffic.

 ## 13. Go / No-Go Engine